mozaik-association/mozaik/docs/2Structure_module.md

 ## Assemblies

-The assembly is a collective decision-making instance, which can have a key role in the governance and strategy of the organisation.

 Each instance can be associated to an assembly category of the same power level.
-This combination is generating assemblies.
+This combination is generating assemblies, which are collective decision-making instances.

 !!!example "Examples"